 Explore Uganda, Tanzania Safari & Zanzibar

-This travel to Uganda & Tanzania takes you to experience overwhelming primate species and massive animals on safari.
-You will explore lake Victoria mash to see Uganda’s most admired bird.
+This 16 Days Uganda Wildlife Safari / 16 Days Visit Uganda, Tanzania Safari & Zanzibar holiday tour ushers you to a complete Safari, begin by travelling to Uganda & Tanzania to experience watching at the overwhelming primate species and massive animals on your safari.
+You will explore Lake Victoria mash to see Uganda’s most admired bird.
 Like all birds, shoebills are a descendant of dinosaurs whose beak is broadly shaped like a shoe.
 Come face to face with Chimpanzees in Kibale forest and an impressive 13 primate species.
 Reconnect with locals in a swamp & community walk while viewing the Rwenzori Mountains.
 You’ll check off colorful birds with elephants, buffalos on a boat cruise on the Kazinga channel across the rift valley.
 You’ll head further south, along the way look up to find Ishasha’s lions climbing in fig trees.
 Proceed to Bwindi impenetrable forest and Mgahinga gorilla national park.
 Next day you’ll head out for a once in a lifetime trek encounter to encounter mountain gorillas.
 Uganda is much more than gorillas; enjoy optional insightful community.

-On this tour, you could choose to take a local internal flight back – one way to Entebbe airport to avoid 8 to 9 hours of driving to Entebbe airport and connect with easy to your international flight to Tanzania.
+On this 16 days Uganda wildlife tour, you could choose to take a local internal flight back – one way to Entebbe airport to avoid 8 to 9 hours of driving to Entebbe airport and connect with easy to your international flight to Tanzania.

 You will discover Ngorongoro Crater – hosting one of the highest concentrations of wildlife in Africa, including Africa’s Big Five.